 An important procedure related to phenotyping is the collection of relevant environmental data, which mostly includes temperature, solar radiation, and precipitation over a specific vegetation period.
 Recent trends in this direction lead to the development of so-called environmentomics which in addition to climatic data assumes the soil composition and structure.
-Microbiome data was also suggested to be included (Oyserman et al., 2021).
+Microbiome data was also suggested to be included especially in case conventional and organic production is compared (Oyserman et al., 2021).
 All the above-mentioned information could be used to improve the accuracy of the yield and phenotype prediction models, especially for crops grown in contrast environmental conditions (Rogers et al., 2021).